Updated: Sep 3

 On Wednesday evening, I participated in a professional development phone call for Food for Life Instructors with Dr. Neal Barnard.
 For those who are not familiar with Dr. Barnard, he is the founder of the Physicians Committee for Responsible Medicine (PCRM) and an Adjunct Associate Professor of Medicine at the George Washington University School of Medicine in Washington, D.C.
 The author of 16 books including Dr. Barnard's Program for Reversing Diabetes, Dr Barnard is an NIH-funded nutrition researcher.
 He shared with us what we can still do to help ourselves to be armed against this virus in the best possible way.
 The following is what I learned.

-While no diet can guarantee you will never get sick, we do know that nutrition effects immunity.
 In this present crisis, there is still plenty of time to get your nutritional house in order.

 How do you do that?
 You tackle the risk factors.
 If you have high blood pressure, diabetes, excess weight or lung disease, you can begin to mitigate those factors right now by adopting a whole-foods, plant-based diet (WFPB).
 Let's take a look at each risk factor.